brucou/react-state-driven/README.md

 could just as well use jsx `<Machine ... />`, that really is but an implementation detail.
 In our implementation we are mostly using core React API and [hyperscript](https://github.com/mlmorg/react-hyperscript) rather than jsx.
 Then keep in mind that when we write 'the machine', we refer to the state machine whose graph has been given previously.
-When we want to refer to the `Machine` component, we will always specifically precise that.
+When we want to refer to the `Machine` React component, we will always specifically precise that.

 Our state machine is basically a function which takes an input and returns outputs.
 The inputs received by the machine are meant to be mapped to events triggered by the user through the user